Frequently Asked Questions About Counselling

 • We have a selection of counsellors that can act as a team to help you through your life moments.

-For instance, a therapist specializing in children can help counsel your young ones, while you speak with a different therapist about your own challenges.
+For instance, a therapist specializing in children can help counsel your child or teen, while you speak with a different therapist about your own challenges.
+Browse our counselling team page for ideas.

 • You can book directly through our booking system.
 Just head to the Our Counsellors page, choose who you'd like to see, and click Book a Session.
 If you're unsure who to choose, you're also welcome to start with a free consultation.